Zaragoza Airport

 Zaragoza Airport (Aragonese and Aeropuerto de Zaragoza; IATA: ZAZ, ICAO: LEZG) is an international airport near Zaragoza, Aragón, Spain.
 It is located 16 km west of Zaragoza, 270 km west of Barcelona, and 262 km northeast of Madrid.
-In addition to serving as a major cargo airport it is also a commercial airport and the home of the Spanish Air and Space Force 15th Group.
+In addition to serving as a major cargo airport, it is also a commercial airport and, as Zaragoza Air Base, is the home of the Spanish Air and Space Force 15th Group.

+The airport has a number of passenger airlines serve it, but is mostly known as a cargo operations hub.

 History

 During the Cold War, the United States Air Force (USAF) used the facility as Zaragoza Air Base.

 The construction work on Zaragoza Airport began in September 1954 with the enlargement and improvement of the existing Spanish Air Force Base located there.
 United States Navy engineers upgraded the facility for temporary or intermediate use as a war standby base.
 The first U.S. construction project included strengthening the existing 3024 m runway and adding 304 m overruns at each end.
 Work on a new concrete runway, 61 × 3718 m, with 61 m overruns at each end, began in 1956 and was completed in 1958.

 Zaragoza was one of three major USAF Cold War airbases in Spain, the others being Torrejón Air Base near Madrid and Morón Air Base near Seville.

 The airport was also used by NASA as a contingency landing site for the Space Shuttle in the case of a Transoceanic Abort Landing (TAL).
 Zaragoza was chosen as a NASA Space Shuttle TAL site due to its long runway, which needs be longer than 7,500 feet, its pleasant weather, and alignment with Shuttle launches to the high-inclination International Space Station orbit.
 The base also has a military-grade navigation system called a TACAN—"Tactical Air Navigation"—that can adapt to the special guidance devices NASA used with its shuttles.